qvl/ghbackup/README.md

 Cron is a job scheduler that already runs on most Unix systems.

-Let's setup `gh-backup` on a Linux server and make it run daily at 1am.
+Let's setup `ghbackup` on a Linux server and make it run daily at 1am.
 This works similar on other platforms.

-1. Install `gh-backup`: `go get qvl.io/gh-backup`
+1. Install `ghbackup`: `go get qvl.io/ghbackup`

 2. Setup Cron job